-Ideally your friend will own it without making a big deal about it, but this post is on how we can help our friends, not how to control their minds.
+Ideally, your friend will own it without making a big deal about it, but this post is about how we can help our friends, not how to control their minds.

-So a good technique to relieve pressure is to laugh at it… Naturally.
+So a good technique to relieve the pressure is to laugh at it… Naturally.

 Your friend might still feel singled out though.
 “Yeah sure, it’s a healthy body function, but it was me who did it and you’re all laughing about what I did”, they might think.

-Them you can keep talking about other people embarrassing stories or move on the conversation to something more relevant.
+Then you can keep talking about other people’s embarrassing stories or move on the conversation to something more relevant.

 All of which of course puts further pressure on the woman (and are rather low-quality behavior)

 Problems Are Twice As Small With a Partner

-The emotional life preserver is one of my favorites because there are no dangers of escalation, no losers and it actually strengthen the bond between the group.
+The emotional life preserver is one of my favorites because there are no dangers of escalation, no losers and it actually strengthens the bond between the group.

 Look at the example of Meet The Parents, a fantastic comedy based on awkward social situations and people more or less dealing badly with them: